-Criteria/Questions UN-Habitat SECO MoHUUC & GOPP Governorate & Local Authorities Local Community Other Stakeholders Comments 1) Design: the extent to whic the deliverables a h project structure re well-specified a the extent to which project structure is advanced, innovative, and alig the deliverables are well-specified and follow proper logical ordering. the extent to which project structure is advanced, innovative, and aligned with government structures, and the extent to which the deliverables are well-specified and follow proper logical ordering. with government st tructures, and the e xtent to which Is the project theory of change comprehensive, clearly showing the building blocks (inputs, activities, outputs, outcomes and objectives) to help understand how the project is working under assumptions and external factors? × × Is the project's Logframe adequate, with SMART results, indicators of achievement, baselines and targets to provide a basis for monitoring and reporting on the implementation of the project or needs some modification for measuring the project's achievements? × × Is the project realistic (in terms of expected outputs, outcomes and impact) given the time and resources available, including performance and its M&E system, knowledge sharing and communication strategy? × × × × Is the project appropriately designed, showing proper sequencing of deliverables in terms of activities and outputs? × × × × - What are the cross-cutting issues integrated in the project design? × × × To what extent are core design elements of the project (such as structure of the project components, choice of services and intervention partners) adequately reflect the & GOPP and priorities of the target group.
-Covered by SEC0 3 under Relevance
+Criteria/Questions UN-Habitat SECO MoHUUC & GOPP Governorate & Local Authorities Local Community Other Stakeholders Comments 1) Design: the extent to whic ch project structur ire well-specified the extent to which project structure is advanced, innovative, and alig the deliverables are well-specified and follow proper logical ordering. rative, and aligned gical ordering. with government s the extent to which project structure is advanced, innovative, and aligned with government structures, and the extent to which the deliverables are well-specified and follow proper logical ordering. extent to which Is the project theory of change comprehensive, clearly showing the building blocks (inputs, activities, outputs, outcomes and objectives) to help understand how the project is working under assumptions and external factors? × × Is the project's Logframe adequate, with SMART results, indicators of achievement, baselines and targets to provide a basis for monitoring and reporting on the implementation of the project or needs some modification for measuring the project's achievements? × × Is the project realistic (in terms of expected outputs, outcomes and impact) given the time and resources available, including performance and its M&E system, knowledge sharing and communication strategy? × × × × Is the project appropriately designed, showing proper sequencing of deliverables in terms of activities and outputs? × × × × What are the cross-cutting issues integrated in the project design? × × × To what extent are core design elements of the project (such as structure of the project components, choice of services and intervention partners) adequately reflect the & GOPP and priorities of the target group.
+Covered by SECO 3 under Relevance

-Criteria/Questions UN-Habitat SECO MoHUUC & GOPP Governorate & Local Authorities Local Community Other Stakeholders Comments 2) Relevance: the extent to whic global priorities the extent to which the objectives of the project are global priorities and partners' and donors' policies. f the project are sti donors' policies. the extent to which the objectives of the project are still consistent with beneficiaries' requirements, country needs, global priorities and partners' and donors' policies. eneficiaries' requir ements, country nee eds, Is the project consistent with the Governments objectives, National Development Frameworks, beneficiaries' needs, and donor policies? × × × × × SECO 1.
-The extent to which the objectives of the intervention respond to the needs and priorities of the target group.
-SECD 2.
+Criteria/Questions UN-Habitat SECO MoHUUC & GOPP Governorate & Local Authorities Local Community Other Stakeholders Comments 2) Relevance: the extent to whic global priorities the extent to which the objectives of the project are global priorities and partners' and donors' policies. f the project are stil donors' policies. l consistent with b eneficiaries' require the extent to which the objectives of the project are still consistent with beneficiaries' requirements, country needs, global priorities and partners' and donors' policies. spa, Is the project consistent with the Governments objectives, National Development Frameworks, beneficiaries' needs, and donor policies? × × × × × SECO 1.
+The extent to which the objectives of the intervention respond to the needs and priorities of the target group. : SECO 2.
 The extent to which the objectives of the intervention respond to the needs and priorities of indirectly affected stakeholders (not included in target group, e.g. government, civil society, etc.) in the country of the intervention. × × × × SECO 3.
-The extent to which core design elements of the intervention (such as the theory of change, structure of the project components, choice of services and intervention partners) adequately reflect the needs and priorities of the target group. × × × × Are the project objectives still relevant or needs revisions? × × × × × Is the implementation strategy of the project in line with and response to, New Urban Agenda (NUA) as well as the SDG 11 and other related urban SDGs? × × Is the project doing the right things and introducing innovative approaches that can be adopted over time? × × × How does the project complement and fit with other on- going UN-Habitat programmes and projects in Egypt, as well as those of SEC0's? × × × What links have been established so far with other activities of the UN or other cooperating partners operating in the Country? × × × ×
+The extent to which core design elements of the intervention (such as the theory of change, structure of the project components, choice of services and intervention partners) adequately reflect the needs and priorities of the target group. × × × × Are the project objectives still relevant or needs revisions? × × × × × Is the implementation strategy of the project in line with and response to, New Urban Agenda (NUA) as well as the SDG 11 and other related urban SDGs? × × Is the project doing the right things and introducing innovative approaches that can be adopted over time? × × × How does the project complement and fit with other ongoing UN-Habitat programmes and projects in Egypt, as well as those of SECO's? × × × What links have been established so far with other activities of the UN or other cooperating partners operating in the Country? × × × ×